-- Lower ISO setting
+- Use a lower ISO setting

-- Increase lighting or shutter speed
+- Increase the lighting or shutter speed

-- Clean camera lens
+- Clean the camera lens

-- Increase lighting or shutter speed
+- Increase lighting or the shutter speed

-Dual Fisheye Image
+Dual Fisheye Images

-- Stitch photo to equirectangular format
+- Stitch the photos in an equirectangular format

-- Consult camera manufacturer for firmware/software updates
+- Check the camera manufacturer website for firmware or software updates

 - Attach a handle to keep fingers away from the lens